cheapsk9/progress-docs/classes/ColorPicker.md

 Fires when the user changes the color via the Color Selection UI.
 ## 📞 Callbacks

-OnChanged: void
+OnChanged: Color3
-Called when the color picker changes color.
+Called when the user changes the color picker's displayed color.